 The update process for XCP-ng assumes that only XCP-ng repositories are enabled.
 If you enable more repositories, updates may get pulled from there and overwrite XCP-ng packages and thus break your system.

 Warning: some third party repositories are auto-enabled when installed.
 This is the case of EPEL, for example.
 Installing

 epel-release (the common way to enable it on CentOS) will automatically enable it.
-To solve this, EPEL repositories are added at system installation since XCP-ng 8.0, but they are disabled.
+To avoid this, EPEL repositories are already added at system installation on XCP-ng, but they are disabled.

 But then, how to install from such additional repositories?

 You simply need to learn

 --enablerepo switch.
 Very handy, it enables one or more repositories only for the current execution of the command, without enabling the repo system-wide.

 See section How to install below for practical details.

 enabled=0 where the value is